hungdev/react-native-instagram-login/readme.md

 | closeStyle     | PropTypes.object | Customize close style                                     |

 ## Server side explicit: [Discuss here](https://github.com/hungdev/react-native-instagram-login/issues/54)
-If you dont want to expose `appSecret` on the client, you dont need to pass `appSecret` props in client.
+If you dont want to expose `appSecret` on the client, you dont need to pass `appSecret` props on client.
 And `onLoginSuccess` will callback a `code`.

 On your server (Backend) you have to call an api `https://api.instagram.com/oauth/access_token` with method `post` to exchange the code for a token, and params:

 ```
-app_id: your-app-id
+client_id: your-app-id
-app_secret: your-app-secret
+client_secret: your-app-secret
 grant_type: 'authorization_code'
 redirect_uri: your-redirect-url
 code: code-get-from-onLoginSuccess-props